jimididit/tiktok-autoblocker/README.md

 1. On any TikTok page, find the TikTok AutoBlocker card
 2. Click "Download Block List" to download your current blocklist as a .txt file
 3. The file will be saved to your default downloads folder

+#### Add accounts you have already blocked

+1. While logged in, open [tiktok.com/setting/block-list](https://www.tiktok.com/setting/block-list)
+2. On the TikTok AutoBlocker card, click **Add my blocked accounts**
+3. Those usernames are appended to your saved list. **Download Block List** saves all of them, including ones you added yourself

 #### Mass Blocking Users